 - Ecommerce Disadvantages #4: Customers Can Be Impatient

-In this section, you’ll learn what are the advantages of ecommerce.
-From the low financial cost to passive income, there are a lot of great reasons to start an online store.
-These benefits of ecommerce will help you determine if starting an online store is right for you.
+You came to learn what are the advantages of having an online business.
+Top of the list of advantages of ecommerce is low financial cost but other pros include selling internationally, retargeting customers, personalization of the buying experience, etc. These benefits of ecommerce will help you determine if starting an online store is right for you.

 Ecommerce Advantage #1: Low Financial Cost

-One of the advantages of ecommerce is that online stores are always open for business.
-With your Facebook ads, you can attract someone at 11 p.m. or 4 a.m..
+Another advantage of ecommerce is that online stores are always open for business.
+With your Facebook ads, you can attract someone at 11 p.m. or 4 a.m. in any part of the world.
 Most physical location stores are open between 9 a.m. to 9 p.m.
 By being available at all hours, you can attract people who would normally pick up a product in stores, if the store were open.
-You can also attract those who may have odd work schedules or who don’t have time to shop in-person.
-For a customer to order at night, you don’t need to have employees working the night shift to ensure all orders get processed.
-You’ll never need to hire a security guard.

 Ecommerce Advantage #3: Sell Internationally

 Next on the list of ecommerce benefits is that a new brand can sell to customers around the world easily.
 You have the ability to discover your audience whether they’re in the U.K., South America, or neighboring countries.
 If you choose to dropship from AliExpress, many products offer affordable ePacket shipping or free shipping.
 This allows you to price and ship your products competitively to a worldwide audience.